strang1ato/tibivi/README.md

 ## Advantages of tibivi over other time blocking tools

-- ### Easy to use
+- ### Easy-to-use

   If you know basic vi/vim features you already know how to use tibivi

 - ### Speed

-  Tibivi works almost instantly because of being terminal based and being written in fast Go programming language
+  Tibivi works almost instantly because of being terminal based and being written in fast [Go programming language](https://golang.org/)

 - ### All data is stored human-readable text files instead of database